-Active Ingredient: The main active component is Rosuvastatin, which is a statin with antilipidemic and potential antineoplastic activities.
+The main active component is Rosuvastatin, which is a statin with antilipidemic and potential antineoplastic activities.
 It binds to and inhibits hepatic hydroxymethyl-glutaryl coenzyme A (HMG-CoA) reductase, the enzyme which catalyzes the conversion of HMG-CoA to mevalonate, a precursor of cholesterol.
-This leads to a decrease in hepatic cholesterol levels and increase in uptake of LDL cholesterol.
+This leads to a decrease in hepatic cholesterol levels and an increase in the uptake of LDL cholesterol.
 This main component exhibits pro-apoptotic, growth inhibitory, and pro-differentiation activities in a variety of tumor cell types.

-Indications: Rosuvastatin composed medicine Crestor is used along with a proper diet to help lower “bad” cholesterol and fats such as LDL, triglycerides and raise “good” cholesterol in the blood.
+Rosuvastatin-composed medicine Crestor is used along with a proper diet to help lower “bad” cholesterol and fats such as LDL, triglycerides and raise “good” cholesterol in the blood.
 This medicine belongs to a group of drugs known as “statins.”
 While treating with this medicine, eating a proper diet, other lifestyle changes that may help this medication work better include exercising, losing weight if overweight, and stopping smoking.

-Dosages: This medication Crestor is available for oral consumption and in dosage as mentioned below:
+This medication Crestor is available for oral consumption and in dosage as mentioned below:

 - 5 mg: It is to be consumed with or without food as directed by the doctor, usually once a day

 - 10 mg: This medicine shall be taken before or after food as prescribed by the doctor

 - 20 mg: This medicine is to be administered once a day as advised by the doctor

 - 40 mg: Take this tablet as advised by the doctor, usually once a day

 This medicine is not advisable for pregnant women, it might hurt the fetus.